perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 The server, of course, needs to have its own copy of the user credentials around for comparison.
-Now, because the client and server have had (at various points in time) access to the same datasetâthe user-supplied username and password, as well as the request URI, authentication realm, and other information shared in the HTTP headersâboth ought to be able to generate the same MD5 hash.
+Now, because the client and server have had (at various points in time) access to the same dataset—the user-supplied username and password, as well as the request URI, authentication realm, and other information shared in the HTTP headers—both ought to be able to generate the same MD5 hash.
 If the hash generated by the server does not match the one sent by the client in the `Authorization` header, the difference can be attributed to the one piece of information not mutually agreed upon through the HTTP request: